Information Theory & Research

 - evaluate self and peer teamwork performance

 - communicate effectively to an academic audience

 - propose and justify an appropriate research process to investigate a problem in information studies.

 - Students will be provided with a list of topics in the Unit Outline

-Coursework explores key theories and research in information studies.
-The contribution of research to professional practice and scholarship.
-Information behaviour and information retrieval research in relation to informing the development of information systems and services.
-Research methods, techniques and tools used in information studies.
-Evidence based practice.
-Ethical considerations in research.
+This subject explores key theories and research in information studies, and the contribution of research to professional practice.
+It includes research methods, techniques and tools used in information studies; evidence based practice and ethical considerations in research.

 Please Note: If it’s your first time studying a Curtin University subject you’ll need to complete their compulsory ‘Academic Integrity Program’.
 It only takes two hours to complete online, and provides you with vital information about studying with Curtin University.
 The Academic Integrity Program is compulsory, so if it’s not completed your subject grades will be withheld.